Chartered Bank of India, Australia and China

-The Chartered Bank of India, Australia and China (informally The Chartered Bank) was a bank incorporated in London in 1853 by Scotsman James Wilson, under a Royal Charter from Queen Victoria.
+The Chartered Bank of India, Australia and China (informally The Chartered Bank; 印度新金山中國渣打銀行) was a bank incorporated in London in 1853 by Scotsman James Wilson, under a Royal Charter from Queen Victoria.

 Though lacking a truly strong domestic network in Britain, it was influential in the development of British colonial trade throughout the East of Suez.

 In 1969, Chartered Bank merged with Standard Bank, which did business throughout Africa.
 The merged enterprise was incorporated in London under the name Standard Chartered.

 History

 Early years: 1853 to 1900

 The Chartered Bank of India, Australia and China—a bank incorporated in London, was founded in 1853 in London by James Wilson; following the grant of a Royal Charter from Queen Victoria.